 IF

-You LIKE the way the award-winning Farmers Market is being managed by AIM
+You LIKE the way the award-winning Farmers Market is

 (Agricultural Institute of Marin)